 A simple water cycle in a bottle activity to explore weather science!
 It’s definitely fun to make fizzy eruptions and explosions, but it is also important to learn about the world around us.
-This simple science discovery bottle is a quick and easy way to learn about the water cycle!
+This simple science discovery bottle is a quick and easy way to learn about the water cycle and dive into earth science with kids!

 Pin